Keto Brownies

 How to make low carb brownies

-Step 2- Bake the brownies.
-Now, transfer the brownie batter into a lined square pan.
-Bake the brownies for 14-18 minutes or until a skewer comes out mostly clean.
-Let the brownies cool in the pan for 20 minutes before carefully transferring to a wire rack to cool completely.
+Step 4- Bake.
+Transfer the brownie batter into a lined square pan and bake for 14-18 minutes or until a skewer comes out mostly clean.

-• Do not over-bake the brownies, as they will continue to bake as they are cooling down.
+• Do not over-bake the brownies, as they will continue to bake as they cool down.
 If you’d like more cakey brownies, you can cook them closer to the 18-minute mark.

 • Don’t fret if the brownie batter looks a little thick.
 It is supposed to be like that and will bake as expected.

-• If you don’t use allulose, your brownies won’t have the crackly tops.
+• Note on the crackly tops.
+If you don’t use allulose, your brownies won’t have the crackly tops.
 Allulose is the only sweetener that will yield it.
-With that said, I’ve tested these brownies with monk fruit sweetener and Splenda and they taste just as good.
+With that said, I’ve tested these brownies with monk fruit sweetener and Splenda, and they taste just as good.

-• Fold through chopped walnuts, pecans, other kinds of chocolate (like white chocolate!) or even low carb fruit (like berries).
+• Add mix-ins.
+Fold through chopped walnuts, pecans, other kinds of chocolate (like white chocolate!), or even low-carb fruit (like berries).

 Storage instructions